tasneemomar389/Master-Data-Management/README.md

 4. **Run Data Loading Script:**
    - Execute the 'orderpipeline.py' script to load data from Google Storage into BigQuery tables.
 Make sure to configure the script with the correct bucket name, project, and table details.
+   - This can be also via Google Function using the Same script https://us-east1-graphic-abbey-356908.cloudfunctions.net/load_orders
    Example command to run the script python3 orderpipeline.py

-5. **Create Schema (Stored Procedure):**
-   - Create a schema named 'stored_procedure' under the BigQuery project where stored procedures will be stored.
-This schema will hold the scripts for merging data and maintaining data consistency.

-6. **Run Merge Scripts:**
+5. **Run Merge Scripts:**
-   - Execute the merge scripts ('merge_dim_customer', 'merge_dim_product', 'merge_dim_address', 'merge_fact_orders') to perform data merging operations.
+   - Create Schema (Stored Procedure) under the BigQuery project where stored procedures will be stored Execute the merge scripts ('merge_dim_customer', 'merge_dim_product', 'merge_dim_address', 'merge_fact_orders') to perform data merging operations.
 These scripts handle tasks such as updating dimensions and inserting/updating facts in the data warehouse using Incremental load(Merge)

 7. **Call Stored Procedures:**
    - Call the stored procedures from the 'stored_procedure' schema to trigger the merge operations.
 Use SQL `CALL` statements to execute the procedures and update the data in the data warehouse.